-Once the above has been looked at it will be decided how much, if any, your Council Tax bill will be reduced by.
 If you are of working age you will pay at least 20% of your Council Tax bill.
 If you are entitled to Council Tax Support this figure will show as a deduction on your Council Tax bill.

 Your application will be processed as soon as possible.
 You can help to speed up your application by making sure you supply all the right information.
-To find out what you will need to supply see our page on Information and evidence needed for Housing and Council Tax Support claims.
+To find out what you will need to supply see our page on evidence needed for Housing and Council Tax Support claims.

 After your claim has been assessed you will receive a letter explaining the information we have used to work out the amount of Council Tax Support.
 If you think the information used is incorrect you can speak to one of our Customer Service Advisors by telephoning 01772 906903, or you can make an appointment to see an advisor at the Contact Centre.